marcosegborges/ffmpeg/readme.md

 ## Simple Rescaling

 The file size `gif_1.gif` with 25.1 MB is too large.
 We can rescale the gif to reduce its size.
-To rescale an image/video output it's necessary only specify the size (e.g., 640x480, 1024x768, 1280x960), you can use the scale filter in its most basic form using the `vf` option:
+To rescale an image/video output it is necessary only to specify the size (e.g., 640x480, 1024x768, 1280x960).
+You can use the scale filter in its most basic form using the `vf` option:

 ```
 ffmpeg -i video.m4v -vf scale=720:400 gif_2.gif